artistinprocess/mccf/CONTRIBUTING.md

 cannot control.
 This prohibition does not prevent that — it documents what this project is for and what it refuses to be complicit in.

+The practical implication: when choosing which LLM adapter to use with the MCCF, prefer models trained with Co-rewarding or multi-signal RL approaches — they will be more naturally compatible with the four-channel architecture because their training objective is structurally similar to the MCCF's evaluation objective.

 If you are building on this architecture for purposes this project
 prohibits: you know what you are doing.
 This documentation is the record that the original project named it clearly.